Mithun0017/Weather-App/README.md

 # 🌤️ Weather App Gallery

-A curated collection of **multiple weather app designs**—each offering unique UI/UX, layout, and visual style—all implemented in clean HTML, CSS, and JavaScript.
+A curated collection of **multiple weather app designs**—each offering unique UI/UX, layout, and visual style—all.

----

-## 📦 Repository Structure

-Each subfolder contains a fully functional weather app you can view by opening its `index.html` in a browser.

 ---